IRSA Propiedades Comerciales S.A. (NASDAQ:IRCP) Short Interest Update

 IRSA Propiedades Comerciales S.A.
-(NASDAQ:IRCP – Get Rating) saw a large decline in short interest during the month of February.
-As of February 15th, there was short interest totalling 21,800 shares, a decline of 29.2% from the January 31st total of 30,800 shares.
-Based on an average trading volume of 63,400 shares, the short-interest ratio is currently 0.3 days.
+(NASDAQ:IRCP – Get Rating) saw a significant drop in short interest in the month of February.
+As of February 28th, there was short interest totalling 10,900 shares, a drop of 50.0% from the February 13th total of 21,800 shares.
+Based on an average daily volume of 57,200 shares, the short-interest ratio is currently 0.2 days.

-IRCP has been the subject of a number of recent analyst reports.
-TheStreet lowered IRSA Propiedades Comerciales from a “c-” rating to a “d” rating in a research report on Friday, December 10th.
-StockNews.com began coverage on IRSA Propiedades Comerciales in a research report on Wednesday, March 2nd.
-They issued a “hold” rating for the company.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-BlackRock Inc. boosted its stake in IRSA Propiedades Comerciales by 289.7% during the 3rd quarter.
-BlackRock Inc. now owns 9,278 shares of the financial services provider’s stock valued at $27,000 after purchasing an additional 6,897 shares during the last quarter.
-Morgan Stanley boosted its stake in IRSA Propiedades Comerciales by 256.0% during the 3rd quarter.
-Morgan Stanley now owns 10,264 shares of the financial services provider’s stock valued at $31,000 after purchasing an additional 7,381 shares during the last quarter.
-Raymond James & Associates purchased a new stake in IRSA Propiedades Comerciales during the 3rd quarter valued at $32,000.
-Mercer Global Advisors Inc. ADV purchased a new stake in IRSA Propiedades Comerciales during the 3rd quarter valued at $43,000.
-Finally, Geode Capital Management LLC bought a new position in IRSA Propiedades Comerciales in the 3rd quarter worth $44,000.
-Institutional investors and hedge funds own 17.80% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. grew its holdings in shares of IRSA Propiedades Comerciales by 289.7% during the third quarter.
+BlackRock Inc. now owns 9,278 shares of the financial services provider’s stock worth $27,000 after buying an additional 6,897 shares in the last quarter.
+Morgan Stanley boosted its stake in shares of IRSA Propiedades Comerciales by 256.0% during the 3rd quarter.
+Morgan Stanley now owns 10,264 shares of the financial services provider’s stock worth $31,000 after acquiring an additional 7,381 shares during the period.
+Raymond James & Associates acquired a new stake in IRSA Propiedades Comerciales during the 3rd quarter worth approximately $32,000.
+Mercer Global Advisors Inc. ADV acquired a new stake in IRSA Propiedades Comerciales during the 3rd quarter worth approximately $43,000.
+Finally, Geode Capital Management LLC acquired a new stake in IRSA Propiedades Comerciales during the 3rd quarter worth approximately $44,000.
+17.80% of the stock is currently owned by institutional investors.

 IRSA Propiedades Comerciales SA engages in the management of shopping centers and office buildings.
 It operates through the following segments: Shopping Malls, Offices Sales & Development, and Others.
 The Shopping Malls segment includes the operation and development of shopping centers, lease of retail stores, and other spaces.